 - Apply the program’s anti-harassment, anti-discrimination, and non-fraternization policy to a series of case studies

 Status: This version, 1.0 (May, 2019), is built upon the previous version which was piloted at two GEO-REU sites the summer of 2018.
 Initial feedback from participants suggest that the curriculum is impactful.
 For example, “It was good to learn the process of reporting harassment.
 I have never had a policy likes this explained to me in a place of work and there have been a few instances (in the past) where I wish I had known about a policy.”
 Version 1.0 features a number of new mini-scenarios which include micro-agressions, a section on bystander intervention, and an updated case-study (video) at the end to put all the learning together.
-Additional pilots of the version 1.0 curriculum will take place during the summer 2019.
-To participate, please contact, Michael Hubenthal at email@example.com.
+Results from the 2019 evalaution will be presented at the 2019 Fall AGU meeting.
+We are planning to run a larger pilot in the summer of 2020.
+If you would like to participate, please contact please contact, Michael Hubenthal at email@example.com.

 Use and Feedback Encouraged: This curriculum has been developed for use by those who facilitate undergraduate research opportunities, whether through NSF's REU site program, or not.
 We view the curriculum as a community resource.
 Thus, we encourage others to use the resource and welcome contributions and feedback!
 To coordinate versions, please send contributions and feedback to Michael Hubenthal at firstname.lastname@example.org.